 If I remember correctly, the Knott Family used to have their board meetings in that Conference Room building.
 And speaking of the Knott Family, shortly after being hired, this welcome card arrived in the mail.

-The materials handed out to us as new hires were definitely not as fun or interesting (or as professional) as all the items I had been given by the employment department at Disneyland.
 Here's a small booklet that was given out to Food Service employees.
 The inside shows the exact date of my employee orientation, the cash handling training classes, and my first day of work which happened to be the first day of Easter Vacation/Spring Break that year.

 This card was given to new employees to show them where they were allowed to park.
 Over the years, most of these areas eventually became restricted and everyone was expected to park in the Employee Lot/School Lot across Western Ave.

 So thirty years to the exact day of my Knott's employee orientation, I found myself going to Knott's to see Jay Jennings' "The Art of Knott's Berry Farm" photo exhibit.
 On my way there, I was delayed by one of the park's stagecoaches as it was en route to the stagecoach barn across La Palma Ave.

 The exhibit was held in one of the banquet rooms of the Chicken Dinner Restaurant.

 Here's Jay Jennings presenting Dean Davisson with one of his 1950's-inspired black and white photographs.
 Mr. Davisson was the head of Knott's public relations department from 1958 to 1976.